-To edit an existing flow, click on the Flows tab, and then on the name of the flow from the list.
+To edit an existing flow, click on the Flows tab, and then find the name of the flow you would like to edit from the list.

 Update the Name of a Flow

 You can update the name of a flow in the Flows tab.
 For the flow you want to update, click the Edit Details button (not the drop-down arrow) and update its name.
 You can also update the tag from the details modal.